EOSIO/welcome/docs/03_tutorials/21_tic-tac-toe-game-smart-contract-Testnet.md

 * If no player completes a row or diagonal of either X’s or O’s, the game is a draw.

 ## Understand how the game works
-The smart contract contains the game logic, therefore this section introduces how the game works.
+The smart contract contains the game logic, therefore this section introduces how the game works and some of the EOSIO concepts needed to build a smart contract.

 The game is played by two players, so we need two blockchain accounts.
 This tutorial explains how to create and use these blockchain accounts on the [EOSIO Tesnet](https://testnet.eos.io/) in the next step. [**Ensure you have a EOSIO Testnet developer account before you continue**](../08_testnet-quick-start-quide/index.md#getting-started-with-testnet).
 Use these accounts to "push actions" to the blockchain.
-These actions 'start', 'restart', and 'close' the game.
-Pushing a 'move' action will place a 'marker' on the game 'board'.
+These actions `start`, `restart`, and `close` the game.
+Pushing a `move` action will place a 'marker' on the game 'board'.

 One player is the host, who starts the game, and one player is the challenger.
 The game board is nine squares, and each player takes a turn to place their marker in a square.
 A player wins the game when three markers are placed in a row.